Skip to main content

 2 mentions Positive Neutral Negative

-Grinding in the game is considered tedious by users, detracting from the overall fun despite similarities to games like House Flipper.
+Grinding in the game is considered tedious by users, making the experience less enjoyable despite its fun elements and similarity to House Flipper.

 Skip Game Offers